rancher/rancher-docs/docs/integrations-in-rancher/monitoring-and-alerting/rbac-for-monitoring.md

 #### Using YAML Files

-An alternative method to using Rancher to attach a `Role` or `ClusterRole` to a user or group is by defining bindings in YAML files that you create.
-You must first configure the `RoleBinding` or `ClusterRoleBinding` with a YAML file, then you apply the config changes by running the `kubectl apply` command.
+Another method is to define bindings in YAML files that you create.
+You must first configure the `RoleBinding` or `ClusterRoleBinding` with a YAML file, then you apply the configuration changes by running the `kubectl apply` command.

 - **Roles**: Below is an example of a YAML file to help you configure `RoleBindings` in Kubernetes.
-You will need to fill in the name below, and name is case-sensitive.
+You will need to fill in the name below, which is case-sensitive.

 ```yaml
 # monitoring-config-view-role-binding.yaml